superbobry/consequence/README.md

 the original read.

-After all reads are processed in this way we have a cache of all the possible SNPs, each of which has a different quality, which can be calculated from SNP frequency, aligment quality and nucleotide coverage.
+After all reads are processed in this way we have a cache of all the possible SNPs, each of which has a different *quality*.
+SNP quality is calculated from SNP frequency in the processed reads, aligment quality (MAP!) for the reads cached with a particular SNP and nucleotide coverage of the correscponding genomic position.

 > ... we don’t want to trust SNPs at sites with super high coverage,
 > because they might be represent variation between variable copy number